-May 2016
+November 2016

-Fiscal Year 2016 Biomass Crop Assistance Program
+Biomass Crop Assistance Program for Fiscal Year 2017

 OVERVIEW

 The Biomass Crop Assistance Program (BCAP), created by the 2008 Farm Bill and reauthorized with modifications by the 2014 Farm Bill, is part of the national strategy to reduce U.S. reliance on foreign oil, improve domestic energy security and reduce carbon pollution, by developing more agricultural products made in rural America.